dahlb/ha_kia_hyundai/README.md

 - It will only fetch values for the first car, I am sure there are people outside using Kia Uvo with multiple cars, please create an issue, so I can gauge interest.
 - refresh - It will fetch the cached information every 30 minutes from Kia Uvo Servers. **Now Configurable**
 - request sync - It will ask your car for the latest data every 4 hours. **Now Configurable**
-- It will not force update between 6PM to 6AM.
-I am trying to be cautious here. **Now Configurable**
+- It will not force update between 6PM to 6AM. **Now Configurable**
 - To setup two vehicles add the integration through HA UI twice.

 ## Supported entities ##